semgrep/semgrep-docs/docs/kb/rules/using-semgrep-rule-schema-in-vscode.md

 ### Associate the Semgrep rule schema

-Once the extension is installed, associate the Semgrep rule schema with Semgrep YAML rule definitions you are working on in VS Code using one of two recommended methods:
+Once the extension is installed, associate the Semgrep rule schema with the Semgrep YAML rule definitions you are working on in VS Code using one of following methods:

 1. Directly in the YAML file
 2. Using `yaml.schemas` in your VS Code `settings.json` file